Skip to content

 Process, common questions.

-• Why is the discovery sprint paid?
+• What does the discovery sprint produce?

 • How do you handle scope changes?